Duolingo’s $6-Billion Growth Marketing Case Study: Guilt, Memes & Farts (updated in 2025)

 User Responses to Duolingo Guilt Marketing

 Why not personalize the notification experience to the individual user’s preference?
 Shouldn’t users get to decide if they want more positive or motivating language?
+Or just opt out?

 Some even said passive aggressiveness and guilt marketing turns them off from using the product at all rather than the intended effect.